-In April 2009, after 19 years in private practice, Justice Moeller was appointed by Idaho Governor C. L. "Butch" Otter to be a district judge.
-His resident chambers were in Madison County, but he presided throughout the ten counties comprising the Seventh Judicial District (an area roughly the size of West Virginia).
-He also presided over both the Upper Valley Drug and Mental Health Courts, and served on five Idaho Supreme Court committees, including the faculty for training new judges.
+After 19 years in private practice, Justice Moeller was appointed as district judge by Idaho Governor C. L. "Butch" Otter on April 2, 2009.
+While his resident chambers were in Rexburg (Madison County), he heard cases throughout the ten counties comprising the Seventh Judicial District-an area roughly the size of West Virginia.
+Additionally, he presided over two treatment courts: the Upper Valley Drug Court and Mental Health Court.
+As a district judge, he served on five Idaho Supreme Court committees and was a member of the New Judge Orientation Faculty.